Revisiting the First Virtual Reality Wedding

 VICE: Hi Monika!
 How’d you get into the world of VR in the first place?

-The company [I worked for] was called CyberMind, and it exclusively featured VR machines by a British company called Virtuality.
+The company [I worked for] was called CyberMind, and they exclusively featured VR machines by a British company called Virtuality.
 They were the standard back then.
-I just wanted to be as close to VR as possible, and not being an engineer back then, I kind of gravitated toward a retail location.
+I just wanted to be as close to VR as possible, and not being an engineer back then, I kind of gravitated towards a retail location.

 VICE: What were those machines like?